divvun/giellalt-svn2git/doc/TheMove.md

 We do one `langs` directory at a time.
 First is `$GTHOME/langs`, then `$GTHOME/experiment-langs`.
 The actual move should take only a few hours, if not less.

 1. email everyone about move time = last checkin time - DONE
-1. make one final update to git, using `git svn`
+1. make one final update to git, using `git svn` - DONE
 1. push to GitHub
 1. create branch develop, make it the default, lock master
 1. move all from the **GiellaLTTmp** GitHub org to **GiellaLT**; delete the GiellaLTTmp org